osteele/osteele.com/index.md

 * [Apple Dylan](http://en.wikipedia.org/wiki/Apple_Dylan) was an attempt to make the concepts in Lisp applicable to application programming.
 Java, JavaScript, C#, and Objective C get 90% of the way there.

-* [Quickdraw GX](http://en.wikipedia.org/wiki/QuickDraw_GX) (Skia) and AlphaMask were early 2D graphics engines with configurable rendering pipelines.
+* [QuickDraw GX](http://en.wikipedia.org/wiki/QuickDraw_GX) (Skia) and AlphaMask were early 2D graphics engines with configurable rendering pipelines.
 Cairo, Antigrain, and the (not-coincidentally-named) [Skia Graphics Engine](http://en.wikipedia.org/wiki/Skia_Graphics_Engine) are portable solutions today.

 * [OpenLaszlo](http://en.wikipedia.org/wiki/OpenLaszlo) introduced(?) constraint programming (aka KVO), data binding, and declarative components to application programming and to the web.